Charles Goodall (poet)

-Charles Goodall (1671—May 11, 1689) is a minor English poet.
+Charles Goodall (1671 – 11 May 1689) was an English poet.
 A student of Eton College and then Merton College, Oxford, he wrote a number of romantic and erotic poems referring to male students at said colleges.
 In 1689, the year of his death, he put together a collection entitled Poems and Translations which contains 33 poems with male-male subject matter, eleven regarding women, and 13 to a mistress named 'Idera' (considered probably imaginary).
 A number of the homoerotic poems have been rewritten to remove the same-sex subject matter.

 Goodall's father—Dr. Charles Goodall—was a London physician.